AoDev/node-text-files-loader/README.md

 =================

 Load text files content from a directory, indexed into an object.
 Note: currently it uses utf8.
 This can change if requested.

+* It can search a given directory and subdirectories if needed.
+* Filtering: add a filter to index files which name match a pattern.
+* You have different options described below to format the result.

+**Use case**

+I built this module because we write SQL queries in separated files.
+We wanted a way to load them in memory and access to them easily.

+Something like `db.query(queries.item.findById, ...)`

 Usage
 -------